SELLING ONLINE AND WHY I CHOOSE IT OVER IN-PERSON SALES

 WHAT DO CLIENTS LOVE?

-If you want to venture down the path of doing in person sales, then you'll need to account for this time as well.
+If you want to venture down the path of doing in-person sales, then you'll need to account for this time as well.
 Not only will you need to price your sessions based on the time you shoot the session but also account for the time you'll be meeting with your clients to go over products and help them find the perfect items.
-You might have to shoot fewer sessions per month but will need to price them a little higher to make the same amount which is entirely doable.
+You might have to shoot fewer sessions per month but will need to price them a little higher to make the same amount, which is entirely doable.
 Time management is so important when running a business.
-If I were to do in person sales, I would need to take one extra day to focus on a sales session per client.
+If I were to do in-person sales, I would need to take one extra day to focus on a sales session per client.
 Would I make more sales?
-I’m not sure but what I do know is that adding in person sales into my business, would require more time that doing it digitally and online.
-If it’s something I need to spend more time on I would also need to bring my prices up higher to accommodate the additional time it took away from my family.
+I’m not sure but what I do know is that adding in-person sales into my business, would require more time than doing it digitally and online.
+If it’s something I need to spend more time on, I would also need to bring my prices up higher to accommodate the additional time it took away from my family.
 Again, either one you choose can work for you and your clients.